 Click here to start a new topic in the Virus Spyware, and Malware removal forum.

-Step 4.
-Copy and paste the OTL log from step 2
+Step 5.
+Copy and paste the FRST logs from step 3

 How to copy and paste:

-a.
-Go to the notepad window containing OTL.txt
+- Go to the notepad window containing FRST.txt.

 1. Please remember, everyone here volunteers their time.
 Be patient, kind, and don't forget to say thanks.
 We understand it's stressful to have an infected computer and wish we could help everyone immediately.
 However, depending on the complexity of your infection, when it was posted, and other factors, it may take a couple of days for your topic to receive an initial reply.

 2. Please follow your thread to a conclusion.
 When finished, we will post instructions and advice on preventing future infections.
 If you fail to follow your topic to conclusion, your system may not be completely clean, and it will be more vulnerable to future infections.